vfyb/seminar3/Git commands.md

     git status

 ## Add
-After save add *new version* for traccking. **After "add" command next will be "commit" with description of changes**:
+After save add *new version* for tracking. **After "add" command next will be "commit" with description of changes**:

     git add file_name

 ## Commit
-Открывает *отдельное окно*, где можно написать commit:
+Open *separate window*, where you can write commit:

     git commit